 1 oz (30g) lightly toasted flaked almonds

 Soak the fruit overnight in the water.
-Add the spice and bring to the boil in a medium pan, then simmer gently for 10 minutes or so until soft.
+Add the spice and bring to the boil in a

 Serve with the almonds and some Soya Cream for extra protein.